marionbarker/loopdocs/docs/browser/edit-browser.md

         * It is a good idea to test each customization as soon as you install the new build on your phone
     * LoopDocs: Decide on Modules to modify using the [Version: Custom Edits](../version/code-custom-edits.md){: target="_blank" } page
         * You only need to create your own customization if what you want is not provided at [Loop and Learn: Customization List](https://www.loopandlearn.org/custom-code#custom-list){: target="_blank" }
-        * If there are customization not provided by the Customization List, then you need to make presonalized edits
+        * If there are customization not provided by the Customization List, then you need to make personalized edits
         * This current page explains how to make the edits using a browser
-        * The [Version: Custom Edits](../version/code-custom-edits.md){: target="_blank" } gives instructions on identifying the Module, finding the file and editing the line(s)
+        * The [Version: Custom Edits](../version/code-custom-edits.md){: target="_blank" } gives instructions on identifying the Module, finding the file, and editing the line(s)
     * *GitHub* (each Module):
         1. `Fork` the Module (if needed) - this is your <code>fork</code> where you will make changes
         1. `Sync` the Module (if needed)